akkamo/akkamo/README.md

 ## Examples
 One example is project can be found on [github.com/akkamo/akkamo-demo](https://github.com/akkamo/akkamo-demo).
-Project demonstrate instantiation of two Actor systems with several `Actors`
+Project demonstrate instantiation of two Actor systems with several `Actors`, and usage of `akkamo-akka-http` module.

 ### Open problems